the-second-trial/xmd-compiler/README.md

-# xmd2html
+# xmd-parser
-Parser for converting an eXtended MarkDown into HTML
+Parser for converting an eXtended MarkDown into different formats.